 Midnight Hunt is conquering, and captivating.
 After Book 1 I didn’t think Arial Burnz could continue the story; it was so fulfilling and complete.
 Yet here I am raving about Book 3 and Broderick finding Davina in a second life.
 What have you done to me, Arial?

-Angus, Broderick, and Monika are faced with new challenges as Broderick meanders down this path fulfilling prophesy… and we all know that prophesy does not agree with Broderick.
+Angus, Broderick, and Monika are faced with new challenges as Broderick meanders down this path fulfilling prophecy… and we all know that prophesy does not agree with Broderick.
 Here’s to eternal damnation.
 Monika must find the cure her mother couldn’t, but why would she even want to help this dangerous man?
 Ooo the plot thickens, my friends!

 Arial Burnz has yet again created a stunning setting with irrevocably perfect characters.
 We are trudging the edge of sanity as Broderick rediscovers the soul of Davina, and (yet again) succumbs to her seductions.
 Perfectly sculpted traitors, unparalleled detail, and a longer than forever love.
 Midnight Hunt is perennial.

 Angus wants answers.
 Broderick needs answers.
 Monika has answers.
 This.
 Is.
 Bloody.
 Fantastic!

 Let the hunt begin.